abdulroufsidhu/Rang/README.md

-# Rang
-This is privacy policy for Rang Application on Playstore

 **Privacy Policy**

 Abdul Rauf built the Rang app as an Ad Supported app.
 This SERVICE is provided by Abdul Rauf at no cost and is intended for use as is.